Pass the #BirthBaton and Donate

 - Guidebook For Your Supporter

-About Love Your Menses
+Love Your Menses

-Love Your Menses was founded for the very same reasons Bodily was founded: inadequacy in an underserved area of women’s health.
+is one of Bodily's non-profit partners, and they were founded for the very same reasons Bodily was founded: inadequacy in an underserved area of women’s health.
 Just as Bodily’s founder, Tovah Haim, seeks to address the dire need for information and products in the postpartum and birth recovery space, Bria Gadsden and Dr. Ebere Azumah founded Love Your Menses in response to a need for menstrual education and products in Black and Brown communities.